USD-AI-ResearchLab/DeepWhaleNet/README.md

 # antBlueFinThesis
 ## Author: Nicholas Ryan Rasmussen - University of South Dakota - Computer Science Department - 2AI Lab

+This code was designed for the IWC-SORP/SOOS Acoustic Trends Annotated Library downloaded as of 1-30-23

 ## Installation